 Early Childhood Education (B.S.Ed.)

 The education of young children, birth through grade 3, directly impacts their development and helps to shape the adults they will become.
-The time you spend in the Early Childhood Education program classes, field experiences, and student teaching at UND will transform you into an observer, learner and independent decision-maker with an effective teaching style for children.
+The time you spend in the Early Childhood Education program classes, field experiences, and student teaching at UND will transform you.
+You'll become an observer, learner and independent decision-maker with an effective teaching style for children.

 - Program type: